Exercise is noisy.

 1. Absorb Vibrations Using Gym Flooring

-Getting the correct flooring in your gym is the number one step you should take to minimise gym noise.
+Using soundproof gym flooring is the number one step you should take to minimize gym noise.
 Flooring does incredible things for gym sound reduction.

 Rubber flooring means that when a weight is dropped it doesn’t immediately stop, instead the flooring gives, this means that the falling speed of the weight doesn’t immediately fall to zero, instead it stops more gradually.